Lab 1 - Reaction Stoichiometry

 4In separate appropriately labeled 150 mL beakers, obtain the total amount of acid and base solutions you will need for each set of experiments: 60 mL HCl, 45 mL H3PO4 and 150 mL NaOH.
 Record their concentrations in Data Table A.

-Table A: Initial concentrations of HCl, H3PO4 and NaOH
+Table A: Stock solution concentrations of HCl, H3PO4 and NaOH

 5Label a graduated cylinder for acid, another for base and a third for deionized water.
 Use them consistently for the liquid designated.
 For each experiment, add the NaOH solution and the deionized water together in a 150 mL beaker, and immerse the thermistor part way into the liquid being careful not to touch the thermistor to the bottom or sides of the vessel.